Take a Hike! The Essentials of Wilderness Exploration

 Hiking and camping is a great place to share the responsibilities of both, and provide support and a safety net for one another during the trip.
 One person hauls the tent, while the other carries the majority of the food; splitting the weight evenly means that no person is lugging the bulk of the gear that you are both sharing.
 Just because you own it, doesn’t mean you alone have to carry it.
 Share the load, share the trail, share the experience.

 Most importantly, go with people that you can stand to be in close proximity with for long stretches of time.
-You have lots of friends, but how many of those friends would you like to be stuck in a tent during a monsoon downpour for four or five straight days, without having murderous urges?
+You have lots of friends, but how many of those friends would you enjoy being stuck in a tent with?
+What about during a monsoon downpour for four or five straight days?
+And without having murderous urges?
 Probably not many.